betaniahemmet/sonic_chair/README.md

 ## Description

-# A sonic chair to experience the lower end of music as a tactile feeling.
+### Parts for a sonic chair to experience the lower end of music as a tactile feeling.

 This is just stl-files to 3d-print to fit into an IKEA poäng chair.
 You will also need: